How to Use This Encyclopedia

 Every chapter cites sources in three tiers:

 The rule: cite the highest-tier source that supports the claim.
-If Aggarwal et al. proves it, don’t cite a blog summary.
+If Aggarwal et al. proves it, do not cite a blog summary.

 Citations are inline footnotes (e.g. [^1]).
-Each footnote contains a brief reference and a link to the back-of-book Sources & References page, where the full citation lives.
+Each footnote contains a brief reference and a link to the back-of-book Sources & References page.

-If a claim isn’t sourced, it isn’t in the encyclopedia.
-This is a hard rule.
+If a claim is not sourced, it is not in the encyclopedia.
+Hard rule.

 What this encyclopedia does not cover